mrbackend/java-trampoline/docs/user-guide.md

 Now, tail recursive algorithms can always be rewritten as a loop (see [Wikiedia: Tail call](https://en.wikipedia.org/wiki/Tail_call)), but this algorithm is not, and can't be rewritten to be, tail recursive.
 You have two options here:
-* Rewrite the algorithm to use an explicit stack that's located on the heap, or
+* Rewrite the algorithm to use an explicit stack that resides on the heap, or
 * Use a trampoline